 Tuition and the health plan must be paid in full by the tuition and health plan payment deadline (see academic calendar for deadlines).
-Failure to pay the full amount or arrange other financial support with the College will result in a late fee of 10% of the amount due, plus18% interest per annum.
+Failure to pay the full amount or arrange other financial support with the College will result in a late fee of 10% of the tuition amount due.
 Additionally, a hold will be placed on the student account, which will block the account from any activity (registering for future semesters, requesting grades or transcripts, etc.).
 This hold will remain on the account until the balance is paid in full.

 Dropped Classes for Non-payment

-In addition to late fees and interest, students will be given one week after the payment deadline to contact the cashier office and make payment arrangements.
-If the student fails to make payment arrangements by the end of the one-week period, the student’s classes will be dropped.
+In addition to late fees, students will be given 5 business days after the payment deadline to contact the cashier office and make payment arrangements.
+If the student fails to make payment arrangements by the end of the 5 business day period, the student’s classes will be dropped.
 Students whose classes are dropped for non-payment will have a hold placed on their account and will be required to make a 30% down payment prior to being able to register for future semesters at LDSBC.

 Failure by the College to make contact with the student during this process does not relieve the student of their financial commitment.